AkiPoh/DEV-KATKE/README.md

 ## REFERENCE: License for the KATKE project

 KATKE is a permissive open-source project licensed under the Apache 2.0 license.
+See: [LICENSE](./LICENSE) for details.

 ## REFERENCE-TABLE: Table of Contents